Rolando Olvera: Biography

 Born in Houston, but raised in Brownsville, TX.
 A devout Catholic, Olvera graduated elementary from St. Mary's Catholic School ('75) and high school from Saint Joseph Academy ('81).
 Received undergraduate degree from Harvard University ('85), and Juris Doctor (J.D.) degree from The University of Texas School of Law ('89).
 Began legal career at the law firm of Atlas & Hall LLP, from 1990 to 1993, and the law firm of Fleming & Olvera, PC and its predecessor firms, from 1994 to 2000.
 Appointed twice by the Governor of Texas as a State District Court Judge, in 2001 to the 357th State District Court, and then in 2005 to the 138th State District Court.
-In 2008, elected to the 445th State District Court and reelected to same in 2012.
+Running as a Democrat in 2008, Olvera was elected to the 445th State District Court and reelected to same in 2012.
 Additionally, appointed by the Governor of Texas as Presiding Judge of the Fifth Administrative Judicial Region in 2011.
 Olvera held both judicial positions until his appointment to the federal bench.